Oracle updates all

-Monthly Planning & Budgeting Cloud Update - April 2018
+Planning & Budgeting Cloud

 environments (PBCS / EPBCS) on a monthly basis to address defects and introduce new features.
 These

 on specific dates scheduled by Oracle, during the mandatory daily maintenance window.
 Keep in mind that while you can configure your daily maintenance window time, you can't change the dates these updates

 are applied.
-Oracle announces next month's update dates via newsletter at the end
+Oracle announces next month's update dates via newsletter at the end of each month.

 April 2018 updates are currently scheduled to be deployed in test environments on

-Enterprise Performance Management Cloud Services in the subject).
+Enterprise Performance Management Cloud Services

 These are the highlights of the April 2018 Planning & Budgeting Cloud update:

 Starting with what I think is one of the most important pieces of info in this update,

 .
 Net new cloud clients won't know the difference since they'll be able to use the dashboard functionality instead, but I'm curious to see how existing on-premise clients will migrate their composite

 reject composites flat out starting in June?
 For clients with a considerable amount of composite forms, how much longer will their migrations be if these need to be rebuilt as dashboards from scratch?

 We will soon find out!

 with this release: Legacy and Standard.
 These can be configured as an application default or from Smart View itself.
 When both suppress missing/no data AND zero are enabled,

 reports will be added with this new release: Number of user interface requests by hour, Number of Essbase operations by hour, Duration of Essbase operations by hour, CPU usage, Memory usage.
 It is very

 in a SaaS platform, however, I'm not sure how much the CPU and memory usage reports will be of service, when administrators are still not allowed to edit cache settings of their planning cloud applications.
-Maybe soon?